-40. Peru highlighted progress made by Liechtenstein since its first review, such as the ratification of the 1961 Convention on the Reduction of Statelessness, the 1954 Convention Relating to the Status of Stateless Persons and the Hague Convention on the Protection of Children and Co-operation in Respect of Inter-country Adoption, as well as the creation of the Ombuds Office for Children and Young People.
+40. Peru highlighted progress made by Liechtenstein since its first review, such as the ratification of the 1961 Convention on the Reduction of Statelessness, the 1954 Convention relating to the Status of Stateless Persons and the Hague Convention on the Protection of Children and Cooperation in respect of Intercountry Adoption, as well as the creation of the Ombuds Office for Children and Young People.
 Peru made recommendations.

 41. The Philippines commended the achievements of Liechtenstein in the field of social and economic rights.
-It noted with satisfaction the recent reforms that were introduced in the areas of gender equality, children's rights and vulnerable groups, including the elderly, persons with disabilities and foreign residents.
+It noted with satisfaction the recent reforms that had been introduced in the areas of gender equality, children's rights and vulnerable groups, including the elderly, persons with disabilities and foreign residents.
 It also noted efforts to combat racial discrimination and trafficking in persons.
 The Philippines made recommendations.

-42. The Republic of Moldova noted that, despite progress, the realisation of de facto equality between men and women remained a challenge, and stated that strengthening the Office for Equal Opportunity should ensure that priority be given to women's rights, non-discrimination and gender equality.
-It stated that a properly resourced Ombudsman for children and young people would contribute to the protection of children's rights and the achievement of gender equality.
-It recognised Liechtenstein's commitment to combating human trafficking.
+42. The Republic of Moldova noted that, despite progress, the realization of de facto equality between men and women remained a challenge, and stated that strengthening the Office of Equal Opportunity should ensure that priority be given to women's rights, non-discrimination and gender equality.
+It stated that a properly resourced Ombudsperson for children and young people would contribute to the protection of children's rights and the achievement of gender equality.
+It recognised the commitment of Liechtenstein to combating human trafficking.
 It made recommendations.

-43. Slovakia commended the commitment of Liechtenstein to follow-up the recommendations it received in the first UPR cycle.
-It took positive note of the signing of OP-CRC-IC and the appointment of the first Ombudsman for children.
+43. Slovakia commended the commitment of Liechtenstein to follow up the recommendations received in the first UPR cycle.
+It took positive note of the signing of the Optional Protocol to the Convention on the Rights of the Child on a communications procedure and the appointment of the first Ombudsperson for children and young people.
 The regular financial and practical contributions of Liechtenstein to the work of the Office of the High Commissioner for Human Rights were noted.
 Slovakia made recommendations.

-44. Slovenia commended Liechtenstein for its regulation on the applicability of international agreements in the country; for the ratification of 1961 and 1954 Conventions on statelessness; for the ratification of both amendments to the Rome Statute; and for its contribution to development aid and to OHCHR.
-It requested to know whether Liechtenstein intended to ratify the European Social Charter.
+44. Slovenia commended Liechtenstein for its regulation on the applicability of international agreements in the country; for the ratification of 1961 and 1954 conventions on statelessness; for the ratification of both amendments to the Rome Statute; and for its contribution to development aid and OHCHR.
+It asked whether Liechtenstein intended to ratify the European Social Charter.
 Slovenia made recommendations.

-45. Spain commended Liechtenstein for their efforts, in particular for their recent decision to establish an independent national human rights institution in accordance with the Paris Principles.
+45. Spain commended Liechtenstein for its efforts, in particular for its recent decision to establish an independent national human rights institution in accordance with the Paris Principles.
 Spain asked Liechtenstein to provide additional information on the process for creation of such institution.
 Spain made recommendations.